 The “Five Minute Payroll” ebook gives you a really cheap, super fast way to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
 (These amounts should work for just about everyone.)

-If you’re interested our ebook, you can use this button:View Cart
+If you’re interested the 2017 version of our ebook, you can use this button:View Cart